PrestaShop/example-modules/demoextendsymfonyform1/README.md

 # Demonstration of how to insert an inputs inside the Symfony form

-Learn using identifiable object and grid hooks as well as combining CQRS pattern from module
+Learn using identifiable object and grid hooks.

 ## About